Point scores twice to lead Lightning past Sabres 4-2

 TAMPA, Fla.
+(AP) -- Many Tampa Bay Lightning players will head into the offseason looking to move past this season.
+However, Brayden Point may reflect on it a bit.

-(AP) -- Brayden Point scored a pair of goals, including the winner with 1:24 left, as the Tampa Bay Lightning topped the Buffalo Sabres 4-2 in the season finale for both teams Sunday.
+The rookie center, a bright spot for the Lightning, scored a pair of goals, including the winner with 1:24 left, and had an assist as the Lightning topped the Buffalo Sabres 4-2 in the season finale for both teams Sunday.

+Point, 21, finished the season with 18 goals and 22 assists for 40 points to lead all Lightning rookies.

+''I'm just so impressed that someone that young and a little bit undersized can come in (and do what he did this season),'' Tampa Bay coach Jon Cooper said of the 5-foot-10, 166-pound Point. ''A lot of players will put their teams on their backs, but his growth has been phenomenal.
+There's not enough guys like him.''

 Braydon Coburn scored a short-handed goal and Victor Hedman added an empty-netter for the disappointing Lightning, who finished 42-30-10 for 94 points, but were considered a preseason favorite to win the Eastern Conference and were less than two years removed from playing in the Stanley Cup Finals.